thanosngplus/thanosngplus/README.md

 I enjoy diving into systems, getting my hands dirty tinkering, learn how they tick, and making them harder, better, faster, and stronger.

-While I believe that languages are tools, I enjoy working with strongly typed languages like TypeScript, C# and Golang!
+While I believe that languages are tools, I enjoy working with strongly typed languages like TypeScript, C# and Java!
 I'm also confident on my ability to pick new technologies, and ultimately learn them deeply.

 I'm currently looking to work for a product-based company to be a part of a tight-knit team, in a position where I can make a big positive impact.